All right, news roundup and information overload our Sean Hannity show 800-941 Sean.

 And at the end of the day, Sean, what I'd like to encourage Americans, because we are a group of people who want to take action, is that we can and should be engaged today.

-If folks say, Well, Afghanistan's 8,000 miles away, what can I do today?
+If folks say, well, Afghanistan's 8,000 miles away, what can I do today?

-But there's also a I call to action, I'm asking for Americans to get involved in the political process again.
+I'm asking for Americans to get involved in the political process again.

 We must have leaders who know how to provide proper oversight and leadership.

-And that's one of the reasons I'm running, is because we have a political class that has failed us.
+And that's one of the reasons I'm running is because we have a political class that has failed us.

 And so I'm asking people to join my mission and look in their local states to find others like me who will lead with honor.

-And people can find me at Captain Sam Brown dot com.
+And people can find me at captainsbrown.com.

-Well, I I think it's amazing.
+Well, I think it's amazing.

 The Taliban is warning that there will be consequences if Biden tries to extend the evacuation deadline beyond August 31st.

-You got news qu companies now, they they've just decided to send their own people in to successfully evacuate their journalists from Afghanistan.
+They've just decided to send their own people in to successfully evacuate their journalists from Afghanistan.

-They forced her to cook for them, and still more women are being packed into these coffins.
+And still more women are being packed into these coffins.

-Um I'll give you the final word.
+You know, I'll give you the final word.

-Any any military option here for us?
+Do you see, Tyler, any military option here for us?

 These are horrible people.

-This is the modern day Nazis.
+This is the modern-day Nazis.

-You know, they are happy to to inflict uh atrocities on their people and and we'll we'll continue their actions now, and it will get worse unless we decide to actually band together and and do what we're supposed to do as the leader of the free world, and we put down tyranny, we put down oppression, and we set the standard for other people.
+They are happy to inflict atrocities on their people and will continue their actions now, and it will get worse unless we decide to actually band together and do what we're supposed to do as the leader of the free world.

-And if we don't do that, then we've just set an example that this can and will be allowed in other countries, and it will spread and it will get worse.
+And if we don't do that, then we've just set an example that this can and will be allowed in other countries, and it will spread, and it will get worse.

 And this isn't a doomsday conspiracy theorist.